trzaskos/weather-now/README.md

 - 🎨 Light and dark theme support
 - 📍 Option to use current location (requires user permission)

+## 🚧 Upcoming Features

+- 🌐 **Multi-language Support**: Switch between different languages for a localized experience.
+The app will support English, Portuguese, Spanish, French, and more, making weather information accessible to users worldwide.

+- ⏱️ **Hourly Weather Details**: Expand the forecast cards to view detailed hourly weather predictions.
+This feature will allow users to see temperature changes, precipitation chances, wind shifts, and other weather conditions throughout the day with an intuitive, interactive interface.

 ## 🛠️ Technologies Used

 - **React**: JavaScript library for building the user interface